 The Society in furtherance of its commitment to the study of local history and archaeology has also recently established a scheme of research grants to support small projects involving archaeological or historical research.

 That the Society has survived two world wars, the War of Independence, the Civil War and many other less dramatic difficulties, is due to the support of its members and the entirely voluntary work of its members, Presidents, Council and Honorary Officers.
 It has also benefited greatly from its long-established links with civic and scholarly institutions of Cork.
 Dating back to the time of Queen’s College, Cork, the Society has had links with members of the staff of UCC, particularly, but not only, in the Departments of Archaeology, History and Irish.
-It also receives an annual grant from Cork City Council.
+Currently, it also receives an annual grant from Cork City Council.

 Current Membership of Council (Directors/ Charity Trustees) (2017-18)